Clairezhao1112/SpotifyAPI/README.md

 pip install -r requirements.txt

 You will need API keys for Spotify and DeepSeek.
-Set them as environment variables or place them in a .env file:

 SPOTIFY_CID=a2fcd932726e496dbfb04cec705edea4